 The K480 runs off of 2 AAA batteries; no official estimations are given on battery life, but according to customer reviews, it will last quite a while.

-Logitech Bluetooth Multi-Device Keyboard K480 – Black – Works with Windows and Mac Computers, Android and iOS Tablets and Smartphones
+Logitech K480 Bluetooth Multi-Device Portable Wireless Keyboard with Integrated Stand Phone Holder - Works with Windows and Mac Computers, Android and iOS Tablets and Smartphones (Black)

 A thin and wireless keyboard tailored for on-the-go typing.